6 Best WordPress Staging Plugins: Tested & Reviewed

 The pro version of WPvivid unlocks many features and customisation options that are lacking in the core version.
 This includes pushing changes to your live website, storing staging sites on subdomains and excluding files and folders from staging.

-It can be difficult to directly compare WordPress staging plugins, so take time to consider what is important to you.
+It can be difficult to directly compare WordPress staging tools, so take time to consider what is important to you.

 The best way to take all of these factors into consideration is to test multiple solutions.
 You can do this by installing the free version of popular WP staging plugins and taking advantage of free trials.

 A WordPress staging site is an identical copy of either your live website or a previous website backup you had generated.
-This duplicated website allows you to perform important updates and design changes in a safe environment.
+This duplicated website (often referred to as a WordPress sandbox) allows you to perform important updates and design changes in a safe environment.

 Staging plugins are designed specifically to handle the unique push and pull process of website staging.
 They also have many additional tools that are lacking in general backup solutions.
 This includes features such as selective restoration and password-protecting staging sites.